 In addition to standard borrowing privileges students who are registered with the Accessible Learning Centre are granted extended loan periods if required.
 A signed letter from the Accessible Learning Centre is required.
-This letter should be submitted at the circulation desk on the main floor (Waterloo Campus).
+This letter should be submitted at the service desk on the main floor (Waterloo Campus).

 Some adaptive technologies are available in the library.

 - Height adjustable workstation (2nd, 3rd and 4th floors)

 - Self service scanners (near room 3-306 on the 3rd floor)

 - High speed scanner (training from Accessible Learning Center and advance booking is required)